xhesjana1/Jessy-s-Journeys/README.md

 The text in the main section <div id="about"> was my inspiration, but ChatGPT has corrected the grammar for me.
 The form code in about.html was taken by bootstrap https://getbootstrap.com/ The idea for the form in about.html and its modifications was inspired by the Code Institute challenge called Portfolio.
 I modified it slightly with ChatGPT to add a required section I also added another line to the form based on my own idea to ensure it aligns with what I want to display on my website.
 Additionally, I thought it would be nice for the user to receive a congratulations page upon submitting the form.
 In one of the lessons at Code Institute, I learned that if I pass the link template with POST, I would achieve that result.
 I incorporated this into Bootstrap so the form retains its styling while also directing the user to the congratulations page.
+The image of Uluru in Australia was taken from https://www.pexels.com/search/uluru/